Laragear/WebAuthn/README.md

 ## Requirements

+* PHP 8.3 or later
-* Laravel 11.x or later.
+* Laravel 12 or later
 * The `ext-openssl` extension.
 * The `ext-sodium` extension (optional, for EdDSA 25519 public keys).